 Complete breathing: how it can help you

-Complete breathing, or yogic breathing, is a Pranayama technique that fuses the three types of breathing (abdominal, thoracic and clavicular), taking advantage of all the lung capacity of an individual.
+Complete breathing, or yogic breathing, is a Pranayama technique that fuses the three types of breathing (abdominal, thoracic and clavicular), taking advantage of all our lung capacity.

 During the execution of the complete breathing, the process of inhalation is carried out in 3 times, according to the sequence abdomen – thorax – clavicle.
 In exhalation, the same three-phase pattern is encountered, upside down.

 What is a good breathing?